meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 BERT, while still effective in low-label tasks (e.g., 99.17% in 2-label, 2400-sample), performs significantly worse in high-label, low-resource scenarios—dropping to 8.75% in the 16-label, 800-sample case.

-A heatmap of model performance across datasets reveals the relative robustness of models under varying levels of complexity and training data.
+A heatmap of model accuracies across all configurations can be found below, summarizing performance degradation and robustness with increasing task complexity:

 ![Model_Performnace](Model_Performance.png)